Darciechapman/password-generator/Develop/readme.md

 Genpassword = genpassword + our functions all in one, and their length

-Then we need to print finalpassword = generatedPassword In our password text ID
-From referring to resultEl.innerText = generatePassword(
-Haslower, hasupper, hasnumber, hassymbol, length
+Then we need to print finalpassword = generatedPassword In our password text ID, in order for our password to print inside the text box From referring to resultEl.innerText = generatePassword( Haslower, hasupper, hasnumber, hassymbol, length